As often as four times a week, you can bet on finding sophomore Vivienne Bishop spending her free time on a saddle.

 “He understands what the students are going through — sports-wise and time-wise — and makes it somewhat flexible for students,” she said.

-Something else Bishop appreciates about the school is the close-knit community.
-She feels it is very inclusive, and overall feels like a big family.
+Something else Bishop appreciates about La Salle is the close-knit community, explaining that it is very inclusive and overall feels like a big family.
 It is a community she wants to be a big part of.

 “I really want to become an important part of this school,” she said.
-“I want to be someone to look to if they need help, or just someone to be there.
+“I want to be someone [people can] look to if they need help, or just someone to be there.”

-Someone that has helped to shape the person she is today, a person who has undoubtedly helped her create such values, is her dad.
-He is a strong inspiration in Bishop’s life and someone she really looks up to because of his ability to put others first.
+Someone that has helped to shape the person she is today, a person who has undoubtedly impacted her current values, is her dad.
+He is a strong inspiration in Bishop’s life and someone she really looks up to because of his ability to put others first, she explained.

 “He prioritizes the people in his life,” she said.